HuniDomokos/Laser_Simulation/README.md

 There are 2 seperate laser sources you can turn and move around.
 To add more you will need to modify the main file and rebuild the executable.
 There are also 2 mirrors (turnable and moveable), which reflect the rays, and 2 lenses (turnable and moveable with different refraction indices), which refract the rays.

+There is a maximum number of collisions per ray and also a maximum distance which it can travel.
+This is to prevent the program of running out of memory.
+The logic and mathematics for ray collision is handled in LaserMirror.h.
+I added as many comments as possible so it is understandable.

 # Preview

 <img width="804" height="632" alt="Screenshot 2026-01-30 224202" src="https://github.com/user-attachments/assets/34197b99-1aae-4ce9-af1d-cbdf6678adc9" />